angular-schule/angular-cli-ghpages/README.md

 }
 ```

-For your convenience, you can also use `prerenderTarget` (which adds the suffix `:prerender:production`).
+You can also use `prerenderTarget` instead of `buildTarget` for prerendered/SSG applications.
 There is no support for `universalBuildTarget` or `serverTarget` because GitHub Pages only supports static assets and no Server-Side Rendering!

 We will then try to deploy the `dist/test/browser` folder to GitHub Pages.